akosgarai/playground_engine/pkg/config/README.md

 ## Config

 This structure holds ConfigItems.
 It maps the config item keys to config items.
 The `New` function is responsible for creating a new (empty) config map.
 The `AddConfig` function can be used to insert a new ConfigItem.
 Under the hood, it creates the new ConfigItem with the NewConfigItem function.
 With the `SetCurrentValue` function we can set the current value of the ConfigItem that is mapped to the given key.
+The `IsConfigOf` method could be used to check that the key that we know is connected to the form item or not.